Bangkok Parks: Why You Should Visit Lumphini Park

 History of Lumphini Park

 Lumphini Park was established in the 1920s by King Rama VI.
-It was built on the royal property and was originally a museum of natural resources.
+It was built on royal property and was originally a museum of natural resources.
 After World War I, it was reconstructed into the first Bangkok park.

 After spending a day trying to navigate the maze of people at the Grand Palace and some of the other famous Bangkok Temples, I have to admit I was a bit worn out.
 They are stunning and worth seeing—don’t get me wrong, but they were so clogged with people that the experience was overwhelming.

 I woke the next day with the feeling that I could be very happy just staying in my room.
-Well, that’s not at all like me while on a grand adventure, so I decided I need to change my plans and spend some time in nature.
+Well, that’s not at all like me while on a grand adventure, so I decided I needed to change my plans and spend some time in nature.

 I did a quick online search and learned there was a massive park not too far from my hotel.
 Voila!
 I decided to take an Uber there to avoid more large numbers of people and arrived at the main entrance.

-I entered through what I believe is the main entrance which features a large statue of King Rama IV, who established the park in the 1920s.
+I entered through what I believe is the main entrance, which features a large statue of King Rama IV, who established the park in the 1920s.
 Right away, I felt my blood pressure drop, and I felt so much more relaxed than I had been since entering Bangkok.

-My Wonderful Experience in Lumphini Park
+An Unexpected Experience in Lumphini Park

 When I first entered the park, there was a cart selling some drinks and snacks, but I wasn’t in that area.
 And with my sense of direction, I had no clue how to get back there.